aerospike/aerospike-graph/examples/node-js-fraud-example/README.md

 ## Open the Web Page

-The shell ouput `Server listening on http://localhost:5000` indicates that the app is running.
+The shell output `Server listening on http://localhost:5000` indicates that the app is running.
 Navigate to `http://localhost:5000` in a web browser to use the app's UI.